Back to California

 Help for Veterans

-This law helps veterans by making it easier for them to get professional licenses, improving the Veteran’s Military Discharge Upgrade Grant Program, and creating a new program to support housing needs.
+This law helps veterans by making it easier for them to get professional licenses, changing the Veteran’s Military Discharge Upgrade Grant Program to require free education and assistance, and creating a new program called the Veteran’s Housing and Supportive Services Grant Program.

 What This Bill Does